tinytag/tinytag/README.md

 ### Additional Metadata

-For additional values of the same field type, non-common metadata fields, or metadata specific to certain file formats, use `other`:
+For additional values of the same field type, uncommon metadata fields, or metadata specific to certain file formats, use `other`:

     tag.other         # a dictionary of additional fields